Palestinian Village Leagues: Reception

 The Village Leagues were widely disliked by the Palestinian population, with both moderate and hardline nationalists accusing them of being collaborators.
 Mayor of Hebron Mustafa Natche called the Leagues a "big propaganda ploy."
 Mayor of Bethlehem Elias Freij stated that "the Village Leagues play the role of collaborators.
 I don't deal with them.
 I never allow them into my house, I don't talk to them.
 I have no respect for them."
 Dodin rejected the accusations of collaboration, pledging that "if Minister Sharon asks me for sovereignty even on one meter of the West Bank, I will refuse him with all my might," and saying that he was loyal to Jordan and only negotiated with Israel as a short-term measure to gain development aid.

 The Government of Jordan, who still officially claimed sovereignty over the West Bank until 1988, initially ignored the Village Leagues.
 That policy later turned into opposition, with the government declaring in March 1982 that it would prosecute any Palestinians who joined the Leagues for treason.
+The penalty for treason was capital punishment.
+Sharon reacted to the Jordanian government's announcement by saying that it "places Jordan in the same ranks as terrorist organisations," and began confiscating property in the West Bank that was still owned by Jordan.

 Mort Dolinsky of the Israeli government's press office stated that "I disagree with 80 per cent of what Dodin says, but I know that he's not going to throw bombs at us.
 If we don't support him, the PLO will be back in full force in two years."
-There were, however, some debates within the Israeli government over its approach to the Village Leagues, with 25 senior staffers of the Civil Administration signing a letter in May 1982 accusing Milson of undermining the previous work of the Israeli government in the Occupied Palestinian Territories.
-Israeli general Binyamin Ben-Eliezer described the Village Leagues as "Quislings."
+Milson and Sharon's policies within the West Bank were broadly popular with the Israeli public, with one The Jerusalem Post poll finding over 75% support among Jewish Israelis, including two-thirds of Labor Party supporters.

 American junior diplomat in Israel Daniel C. Kurtzer sent a memo to United States Secretary of State George Shultz warning that the Village Leagues were likely to fail, calling for the American government to end its policy of refusing to negotiate directly with the PLO instead.
 In his 1983 book The Fateful Triangle, American intellectual Noam Chomsky described Dodin as "the least popular personality in the West Bank" and accused Milson and Sharon of initiating "the most brutal period of repression in the West Bank."